Fireworks at Strzok hearing as GOP reps fume at anti-Trump FBI agent, threaten contempt

 "Mr. Strzok, you are under subpoena and required to answer the question," Goodlatte said.

 This touched off a heated dispute.
 Judiciary Ranking Member Jerry Nadler, D-N.Y., blasted Goodlatte for putting Strzok in an "impossible position," while Strzok claimed he was there voluntarily.

-Goodlatte fired back that Nadler did not state a "valid point of order," further instructing Strzok that he could only consult with his own attorney, not the FBI's.
+Goodlatte said Strzok could only consult with his own attorney, not the FBI's.
 Several other committee members chimed in, blasting top Republicans on the committee, with Nadler even motioning to adjourn the hearing all together.

 Goodlatte, instead, said that at the conclusion of the hearing, Strzok would be subject to "recall to allow the committee to consider proceeding with a contempt citation."